-Calls for Service Entry: University Police receive a report of a possible crime but subjects are gone on arrival or nothing is detected.
+Calls for Service Entry: University Police received a report of a possible crime but subjects are gone on arrival or nothing is detected.
 (Example: 17-12-27-008448).

 Other: Incidents with different case numbers than these, involve information received from other University Administrators, who are defined by federal law as "campus security authorities".
 These administrators share non-identifying information, with the University Police, that is provided by the victim.
 In these incidents, the victim did not file an official police report and therefore there will be no disposition.
 These incidents are reported to the University Police for statistical purposes and are posted to the Crime Log as the information is received by the University Police.

-According to Federal Law, an institution may withhold any of the required fields of entry, i.e. the nature, date, time, location and/or disposition if any of the following conditions apply:
+According to Federal Law, an institution may withhold any of the required fields of entry, i.e. nature, date, time, location, and/or disposition if any of the following conditions apply:

 - The disclosure is prohibited by law